zhheo/ha_honghui_climate/README.md

 3. Go to the Integrations page in Home Assistant and click the "Add Integration" button
 4. Search for "Honghui Climate" and select it
 5. Follow the configuration flow

+### Method 2:

+HACS > Three dots in the upper right corner > Custom repositories > Repository: https://github.com/zhheo/ha_honghui_climate & Category or Type: Integration > ADD > Click on the "Honghui Climate" under HACS's New or Available for download category > DOWNLOAD

 ## Configuration